Cellosaurus logo

 https://www.wiley.com/en-gb/Freshney%27s+Culture+of+Animal+Cells%3A+A+Manual+of+Basic+Technique+and+Specialized+Applications%2C+8th+Edition-p-9781119513049

-In a nutshell, the Cellosaurus is a knowledge resource on all types of cell lines from a wide range of organisms, hPSCreg is a registry for human pluripotent stem cell lines (ESCs and iPSCs).
+In a nutshell, Cellosaurus is a knowledge resource on all types of cell lines from a wide range of organisms, hPSCreg is a registry for human pluripotent stem cell lines (ESCs and iPSCs).

-Because of this difference in scope, all cell lines (with very few exceptions) that are described by hPSCreg can be found in the Cellosaurus but not the converse.
-It should also be noted that currently only 20% of human ESC and 40% of human iPSC cell lines described in the Cellosaurus have been registered in hPSCreg but that these percentages are rising as the majority of newly established human pluripotent cell lines do get registered.
+Because of this difference in scope, all cell lines (with very few exceptions) that are described by hPSCreg can be found in Cellosaurus but not the converse.
+It should also be noted that currently only 20% of human ESC and 40% of human iPSC cell lines described in Cellosaurus have been registered in hPSCreg but that these percentages are rising as the majority of newly established human pluripotent cell lines do get registered.

 For a given cell line both resources contain information on its name and synonyms; provider; donor age, sex and ethnicity; disease status and associated sequence variations; engineered KOs and KIs; tissue/organ of sampling of the original cells and information on the relationship between lines originating from the same donor.
 Both also provide literature references as well as cross-references to external resources.

-But additionally hPSCreg will contain information that are not captured by the Cellosaurus, namely: the reprogramming method; culture conditions; pluripotency markers expression; morphology; differentiation potency, in depth karyotyping information, the consent under which a cell line has been derived and if the cell line is readily obtainable to third parties.
+But additionally hPSCreg will contain information that are not captured by Cellosaurus, namely: the reprogramming method; culture conditions; pluripotency markers expression; morphology; differentiation potency, in depth karyotyping information, the consent under which a cell line has been derived and if the cell line is readily obtainable to third parties.

 Entry of information in hPSCreg is directly performed by the groups that have established the relevant cell lines while Cellosaurus entries are manually curated.
-This has an impact on the update "strategies": the Cellosaurus is updated 4-6 times per year and thus new entries and updates will only be available every 2-3 months.
+This has an impact on the update "strategies": Cellosaurus is updated about 4 times per year and thus new entries and updates will only be available every 3-4 months.
 In contrast hPSCreg is updated on a daily basis.

 There is a very active collaboration between the two resources that include regular extraction of information by both sides as well as feedback on potential issues and errors.